guibouland/Stage_LPHI_2025/Stage_LPHI_2024_Axel/README.md

         pass
 ```

-Next, as Axel mentionned it, you must add an `input` folder that should look like this :
+Next, as Axel mentionned, your `input` folder needs to look like this:

 ```
 input/yourdatafolder/